Xilinx-CNS/kubernetes-onload/README.md

 # KubernetesOnload™

-Use k8sOnload™ to accelerate your workloads in Kubernetes and OpenShift clusters.
+Use OpenOnload® or EnterpriseOnload® to accelerate your workloads in Kubernetes and OpenShift clusters.

 ## Installation requirements